 Search by author: Gareth Saunders

-Gareth is the web architect within the University of St Andrews digital communications team.
+Gareth is the former web architect within the University of St Andrews web team and digital communications team.
 A graduate of St Andrews (BD Hons, 1993), Gareth joined the web team in 2006 and worked mainly on information architecture and front-end development (HTML, CSS, and JavaScript).
-He currently spends most of his time doing DSDM agile project management and business analysis.
+He then spent most of his time doing DSDM agile project management and business analysis, was the warden at Agnes Blackadder Hall from 2016 to 2018 and then moved into full time agile and scrum master work.

 Gareth Saunders